 I playfully incorporate organic lines, colors and shapes found at the junction of beauty and purpose to craft an inspiring, compelling and authentic narrative of art.
-Mostly vegan, follower of Christ, re-claimer curb-side furniture, and gardener.
-I am fueled by do-it-yourself projects, avocados, and espresso crafted by my loving husband, watching My Hero Academia with my children, and making and eating vegan tamales.
+I am mostly vegan ( still fond of cheese and honey), follower of Christ, gardener, and soon-to-be beekeeper.
+I am fueled by do-it-yourself projects, avocados, and espresso crafted by my loving husband.
+I enjoy watching My Hero Academia with my children, making and eating vegan tamales, and staying up late to work on a painting.
 I prefer clear logic to decoration and sustainability.

 When I begin a project, no matter what medium it is, it begins with an idea.
-The idea transfers to a form that encapsulates life and expression.
-I have spent most of my life viewing, tasting, and experiencing the world around me through my senses.
+The idea transforms into a form that encapsulates life and expression.
+I have spent most of my life viewing, tasting, and experiencing the world around me with my senses.
 As a child, I unknowingly filled my thoughts with beauty, pattern, and passion for art.
-Now that I am an adult, my experiences in life have developed in me, story telling commingled with a newness of technical education for graphic design, theory and application.
+Now that I am an adult, my experiences in life have developed in me an intense need for story telling, commingled with a newness of technical education from graphic design, theory and application.
 I discovered William Morris and his great contribution that began the Arts and Crafts Movement.
 I fell in love with the style of Bauhaus and all that it stood for before closing their doors forever.
-I learned about color theory in a painting class, as Vincent van Gogh, Paul Cezanne, and Pierre-Auguste Renoir were eloquently exposed in an amazing PowerPoint.
-Before all of this began, my first love for art and design began with magazines, in particular, Western Horseman and Sixteen Magazine.
+I learned about color theory in a painting class, as Vincent van Gogh, Paul Cezanne, and Pierre-Auguste Renoir were eloquently exposed in an amazing slide show with actual photographic slides and carousel.
+Before all of this began, my first love for art and design began with owning and caring for a horse named April, and browsing through magazines, in particular, Western Horseman and Sixteen Magazine.